ArthurClemens/mod_yaml_import/README.md

 For attribute `is_published`, change Data Type from `text` (in the dialog, choose Status, then "is_published").

+## Importing predicates

+A YAML file to create new predicates should have 4 mandatory attributes for each predicate:

+* `title`
+* `name`: must be unique
+* `from`: similar to Predicate edit screen - the category name (not title)
+* `to`: similar to Predicate edit screen - the category name (not title)

+Example:

+    %YAML 1.1
+    ---
+    -
+      title: "Has primary category"
+      name: "has_primary_category"
+      from: "navigation"
+      to: "primary_category"
+    ...

 ## Troubleshooting

 * In case international characters are garbled: make sure the text is saved as UTF-8 (no BOM).